duncanlettuce/ArStore/README.md

 ArWeave as well as blockchain-based tech in general are still very new to me, so, questions:

-1. Has this concept already been spoken for by someone else?
+1. This concept is pretty basic/foundational; has it already been spoken for by someone else?
 2. Ordinarily, I would serve my own API.
 ArWeave, however, doesn't support hosting your own server.
 ArWeave's HTTP API makes that tenable, though, right?
 Ie. to create a library that would serve as the "API", as sketched above, is it as simple as making wrappers around the official ArWeave SDKs?

 I think it would be particularly neat and important to bring this ease of use to those who would otherwise take a pass on ArWeave.
 There are obviously some UX challenges around how to manage payment and all of that.
 But I  believe the concept to be sound enough to make it worth those hurdles.